Linda is passionate about learning and speaking a new language like Arabic, English, Tagalog(my own language) and many more.

 Speaking like a Kuwaiti is not easy, but it isn't impossible either.
 At first, it was not easy for me to learn the Kuwaiti Arabic language, but I had to challenge myself to do it because I had no choice at the time.
 I felt so lost when they spoke to me in Arabic and I didn't understand what they were on about.

-It took me three months before I could speak like a Kuwaiti, and while my speech might not be perfect, it is understandable.
-They understood me and I could at least talk to them in their own Arabic language.
-So now I would like to share my knowledge about Kuwaiti Arabic language with anyone who wants to learn Arabic.
+It took me three months before I could speak like a Kuwaiti, and while my speech might not have been perfect, it was understandable.
+They understood me and I could at least talk to them in their own language.
+So now, I would like to share my knowledge about Kuwaiti Arabic language with anyone who wants to learn Arabic.

-To be honest, learning the words and phrases first is the best thing to do when learning a new language.
-Also, when there is someone who speaks English, you will have someone to translate the Arabic words or phrases for you, but if you are flying solo, it will be helpful to know enough of the language to get by.
+To be honest, learning simple words and phrases first is the best thing to do when learning a new language.
+If you are traveling with someone who speaks English, you will have someone to translate the Arabic words or phrases for you, but if you are flying solo, it will be helpful to know enough of the language to get by.

-- Marhaba! ya sadiki/sadiqi – Hello! my friend.
+- Marhaba! ya sadiki/sadiqui – Hello! my friend.

 - La, mako/mafi shay – No, nothing